 This time eight results should be returned.
-Clicking on any of the View links will display the listing's details.
-The application is now working.
-All that remains is to apply some best practices to the middle tier.
+Clicking on any of the View links will display the

 5.5 Applying best practices to the middle tier

 While the application middle tier now works as required, it does not observe a few Spring-related best practices.